-- A pseudonym key has been created which transforms participants' names into other names that share the same distribution in the local population but which are not similar to the original name.
-A numeric code has also been established for each participant, based on the the first two letters of the participant's first and last names, their sex, and the city where they live.
-For instance: - 39 = South Tyrol; 37 = Veneto) - Male = 1, Female = 2 - First name Maria = MA = 1301 (M is 13th letter of alphabet, A is 1st letter) - Last name Rossi = RO = 1815 (R is 18th letter, O is 15th letter) - Code for Maria Rossi, female, from South Tyrol = 39213011815 - Type C, D, E (textual) data will be pseudonymized using this key via a simple find and replace function in Word or the appropriate software.
-Any scans of data in pdf format will be redacted and re-labeled with the correct pseudonym. - Type A and B data (audiovisual) will be pseudonymized by (1) tagging points in the associated audio/video clips which contain participants' names, (2) via CLAN software, bleeping out the relevant tagged points which contain names, and (3) via the application of a visual filter (or series of filters) which obscure the identity of the participants.
-After the application of this visual filter, it will still be possible to see where participants are positioned in the classroom, which direction they are looking in, and whether or not they are speaking, but their distinguishing features will not be visible.
+- A pseudonym key was created which transforms participants' names into other names that share the same distribution in the local population but which are not similar to the original name.
+A numeric code has also been established for each participant, based on the first two letters of the participant's first and last names, their sex, and the region where they live.
+For instance: - 39 = South Tyrol; 37 = Veneto - Male = 1, Female = 2 - First name Maria = MA = 1301 (M is 13th letter of alphabet, A is 1st letter) - Last name Rossi = RO = 1815 (R is 18th letter, O is 15th letter - Code for Maria Rossi, female, from South Tyrol = 39213011815 - Type C, D, E (textual) data will be pseudonymized using this key via a simple find and replace function in Word or the appropriate software.
+Any scans of data in pdf format will be redacted and re-labeled with the correct pseudonym. - All Type D data have been pseudonymized.
+Type E data was collected anonymously and does not require pseudonymization.
+The creation of Type C data is underway [as of 12.2023]. - The pseudonym key has been saved to a local hard disk which only the PI has access to. - Type A and B data (audiovisual) will be pseudonymized in Adobe Premiere Pro by (1) tagging points in the associated audio/video clips which contain participants' names, (2) bleeping out the relevant tagged points which contain names, and (3) via the application of a visual filter (or series of filters) which obscure the identity of the participants.
+After the application of this visual filter, it will still be possible to see where participants are positioned in the classroom, which direction they are looking in, and whether or not they are speaking, but their distinguishing features will not be visible. - Type A and B data are being pseudonymized via visual and audio filters in Adobe Premiere